 Cognitive Processing Therapy

-CPT is considered to be effective for anyone who has received a diagnosis of PTSD.
-Some researchers and clinicians believe that CPT might be particularly beneficial if you anticipate encountering additional traumatic events—say, in the military or as an emergency worker, such as a firefighter, police officer, or EMT—as it aims to alter the way you interpret and process trauma.
+CPT is a viable treatment option for most adults who have received a diagnosis of PTSD; it may also be used to treat older adolescents.
+Some researchers and clinicians believe that CPT might be particularly beneficial for those who anticipate encountering additional traumatic events—say, in the military or as an emergency worker, such as a firefighter, police officer, or EMT—as it aims to alter the way patients interpret and process trauma on an ongoing basis.

-CPT is not recommended if you have not received a diagnosis of PTSD or if you have literacy difficulties, as it involves written homework.
-In this instance, another research-supported trauma treatment, such as Prolonged Exposure Therapy (PET), is often recommended over CPT.
+CPT is not recommended for those who have not received a diagnosis of PTSD or those with literacy difficulties, as it involves written homework.
+It may also not be an ideal treatment for individuals struggling with substance abuse or suicidal ideation, or individuals with comorbid bipolar disorder.
+In these instances, another research-supported trauma treatment, such as prolonged exposure therapy (PET), is often recommended over CPT.

 CPT can be conducted in individual or group therapy sessions, or a combination of the two.
-A full course of CPT typically involves 12 weekly sessions, though this can vary depending on your needs.
-In CPT, you will work with your therapist to identify and explore the ways that the trauma may have altered your thoughts and beliefs, affecting both the way you feel and how you act.
+A full course of CPT typically involves 12 weekly sessions, each about 60 to 90 minutes long, though this can vary slightly depending on the client’s specific needs.

-CPT, based on the social cognitive theory of PTSD, focuses on repairing the damage done by a traumatic event to your beliefs about yourself and the world.
-By offering specific cognitive restructuring skills, CPT allows you to challenge these negative thoughts and interpretations (stuck points), gain a healthier perspective about the trauma (While I can’t trust my abuser, I can trust other people), cope better with any future trauma, and move forward with your life.
+CPT is based on the social cognitive theory of PTSD, which posits that incorporating a traumatic event into one’s worldview is often counterproductive and may lead to maladaptive beliefs.
+CPT, therefore, focuses on repairing the damage done by a traumatic event to someone’s beliefs about themselves and the world.
+By offering specific cognitive restructuring skills, CPT allows an individual to challenge these negative thoughts and interpretations (known as stuck points), gain a healthier perspective about the trauma (for example, “While I can’t trust my abuser, I can still trust other people”), cope better with any future trauma, and move forward with their lives.